Region-Beta Paradox: Why Feeling “Okay” Can Hold You Back

 What is the Region-Beta Paradox?

 I’ve experienced this firsthand.
-For over a decade, I was in a career that felt safe and predictable, but deep down, I knew it wasn’t aligned with my purpose.
-It wasn’t unbearable—I was making good money, and life was comfortable.
+For over a decade, I was in a career that felt safe and relatively predictable, but deep down, I knew it wasn’t aligned with my purpose.
+The thing is, it wasn't unbearable.
+I was making good money, and life was comfortable.
 But that comfort kept me complacent.
 It wasn’t until I reached a point of true dissatisfaction that I finally took action to change my life.

 Taking the Pebble Out of Your Shoe